-- Sustaining \$492K in general funds to restore the FY23 adopted budget for the Department of Economic Equity & Opportunity to implement Commissioners Court priorities. - Funding three new Vendor Diversity Project Monitors to support the increase in MWBE project monitoring using \$309K in general funds. - Investing \$6.4M in ARPA funds for the Harris Hub small business assistance program to provide hands-on tailored technical assistance and accelerator grants to small businesses and entrepreneurs. - Allocating \$600K in FLEX funds for a comprehensive evaluation of the Harris Hub Program to ensure program metrics and ARPA requirements are being met. - Funding an additional \$383K for the Department of Economic Equity and Opportunity to improve programming and policies for workers, small businesses, and economic development opportunities.
+- Sustaining \$492K in general funds to restore the FY23 proposed budget for the Department of Economic Equity & Opportunity to implement Commissioners Court priorities. - Funding three new Vendor Diversity Project Monitors to support the increase in MWBE project monitoring using \$309K in general funds. - Investing \$6.4M in ARPA funds for the Harris Hub small business assistance program to provide hands-on tailored technical assistance and accelerator grants to small businesses and entrepreneurs. - Allocating \$600K in FLEX funds for a comprehensive evaluation of the Harris Hub Program to ensure program metrics and ARPA requirements are being met.